NEXT WEEK!

 Lord of Life is a host church for Family Promise of Butler County, which addresses the needs of families who are experiencing homelessness in Butler County by providing shelter, meals, and comprehensive support services.
 As a host church, we will open our doors and transform our Fellowship Hall into a home for a week, as well as providing meals and hospitality to families enrolled in the program.

-This will be a shortened host week, with guests in residence Sunday – Friday morning.
+This will be a normal host week, with guests in residence Sunday until Saturday morning.
 All meals, hosting, and overnight stays will take place here at Lord of Life.
 There are opportunities to serve before, during, and after our host week, interacting with our guests or behind the scenes!
 You can partner up with friends, your Bible study, or relatives to share the load and the fun of serving!

 We are especially in need of Bridge Hosts and Overnight Hosts to help make our guests comfortable!
 If you are able to help, please sign up at the link above.